Mactory/django-pluggableappsettings/README.md

 Behaves as a Setting but checks whether the value is callable and calls it before returning.

-**Attention:** As each setting is only loaded once and then stored in a cache, the call is only performed on the first access of the setting.
-If you need a function that is called each time use the ```CalledEachTimeSetting```
+**Attention:** The call is only performed on the first access of the setting and cached afterwards.
+If you need a function that is called each time use the `CalledEachTimeSetting`

 ###CalledEachTimeSetting(default_value, aliases)